 What is an ovarian cyst?

-A cyst can grow to about a half inch to an inch in size, and double the size of the ovary.
+A cyst can grow to around a half-inch to an inch and may even double the size of the ovary.
 In most cases, the body will reabsorb the fluid from the cyst within a few weeks or months, and the individual will not notice any bodily changes.
 However, some cysts may lead to unpleasant symptoms, including, but not limited to:

 - Abdominal pain and bloating = feeling of fullness or heaviness in your stomach

-- Pain during bowel movements
+- Pain or discomfort during bowel movements = difficulty pooping

 - Sudden, severe pain in the pelvis or lower abdomen